felix/music-status/README.md

 Publish your current audio track.

+Currently only supports MPD, Slack, and Listenbrainz.

 ## Configuration

-The configuration is a very simple key=value format.
+The configuration is a very simple scope.key=value format (much the same as sysctl).
 See the `example.conf` provided.

-## Slack authorization

-- It requires a personal token ie. starting with `xoxp-`

 ## Usage